-SEE: Siemens will provide equipment for South Stream9.
-April 2014. / SEE Energy News
+SEE: Siemens will provide equipment for South Stream, SEE Energy News

 German Siemens will deliver and equip the sea part of the South Stream gas pipeline and electrical equipment control, metrology equipment as well for the dispatch center, according to the statement of the Russian gas giant Gazprom.